 The American Hornbeam is a native forest understory tree.
 The focus of the workshop at The Morton Arboretum will be on branch selection and wiring to create a good solid bonsai structure.
 Saturday August 3, 2019, 9:00 a.m. to noon

 Trident Maples make excellent bonsai due to their small, three-lobed leaves with thick gnarly roots and a readily thickening trunk.
 The focus on of this workshop at The Morton Arboretum will be on styling and wiring the tree.
 Saturday Aug 3, 2019, 10:00 a.m. to 1:00 p.m.

-The Green Island Ficus is a great tropical tree for beginners.
-The deep green glossy leaves look similar to a jade plant.
+The Dwarf Jade is a popular tropical tree for beginners.
 The goal of this class at The Morton Arboretum is to come away with a tree that has its first initial styling and is on its’ way to becoming a bonsai.Saturday August, 3, 2019, 2:00 to 5:00 p.m.

 This workshop features a selection of field grown Cork Bark Chinese Elm trees.
 This workshop at The Morton Arboretum will explore the many different possibilities of Chuhin bonsai.
 Sunday August 4, 2019, 9:00 a.m. to noon.